-Comino also called Kemmuna is the third largest island in size in the Maltese archipelago and is sandwiched between them.
+Comino also called Kemmuna is the third largest island in size in the Maltese archipelago and is sandwiched between Malta and Gozo.
 It is almost barren and bears no signs of any early civilization.
-It is inhabited by two people.

 During the hot months the change is visible and the pulse of this tiny island quickens considerably with the scores of people crowding on its shores and swimming in the surrounding sea.

 The island remains always the best gem in the archipelago.

 There are plenty of Comino Malta cruises that go to the island on a daily basis.